 linen garments (Ez.
 44.17-18).

 Concerning the Torah, the acceptance of Greek Rationalism meant the Sadducees maintained a more intellectual and literal interpretation of the law instead of maintaining any semblance of oral tradition.
-Jesus’ ministry was replete with oral tradition, including parables and references to prophets.
+Jesus’ ministry was replete with oral tradition, including parables and references to the prophets.

 After the Maccabean coalition defeated the Syrian Greeks, another problem erupted: the Sadducees would support the ruling Hasmonean (Jewish) kings.* Still later, the Sadducees maintained a comfortable relationship with the Romans.
 To give a most irritating example, Sadducee priests performed Temple sacrifices for the Romans twice daily, infuriating the Pharisaic order, just as it would Jesus.
 This contrivance of cooperation between Sadducees and Romans would later be used as leverage to crucify Jesus.
 In short, the Sadducees became the worldly rich and pandered to foreign powers.